vinefeeder/HellYes/README.md

 # HellYes

-A widevine Downloader with multi-browser support for Linux and Windows
+A Widevine Downloader with multi-browser support for Linux and Windows
 ======================================================================

 ### Overview